susam/fxyt/README.md

 This project is inspired by Martin Kleppe's [Tixy][TIXY] project.
-While Tixy supports JavaScript expressions to determine the size and colour of circles in a 16x16 grid, FYXT comes with its own minimal stack-based postfix language that is written in postfix notation.
+While Tixy supports JavaScript expressions to determine the size and colour of circles in a 16x16 grid, FXYT comes with its own minimal stack-based postfix language that is written in postfix notation.
 Further, FXYT provides a 256x256 grid of cells each of which can be painted with an arbitrary colour determined by the result of the